adrelanos/aeternity-wiki/00-Wiki-Guidelines-&-To-Do's.md

     * Scan for duplicate content

 * OPEN
-    * Create Index to better find information
+    * Add/reorder appropriate pages to the sidebar
     * Revert [THIS PAGE](https://github.com/aeternity/testnet/wiki/Understanding-Aeternity) back to the revision before content was deleted

 * CLOSED
+    * Create Index to better find information [Jkat 17-05-05]